 I have this thing about drowning.
 Or, rather, almost drowning.

 I never learned how to swim as a kid.
-I also (apparently) wouldn’t wear shorts or even, short sleeves, but that’s a whole ‘nother story!
+According to my Mom, I wouldn’t wear shorts or even, short sleeves, but that’s a whole ‘nother story for another day!

 Anyway, I developed a terrible fear of water as I got older.
 I actually knew how to swim (normally & underwater), but there hadda be a destination I could reach as I couldn’t tread water nor float.